Cordyceps Militaris Mushroom

 The Mushroom Loved by Athletes

 Science is still in its infancy with regards to cordyceps.
-This is further complicated by different species, mycelium vs. fruiting bodies, and qualities of extracts.
-What follows is some of the science done around components found inside Cordyceps militaris as well as whole extracts.
+This is further complicated by different species, mycelium vs. fruiting bodies, and the qualities of extracts.
+What follows is some of the science done around components found inside Cordyceps militaris supplements as well as whole extracts.

 This is the “main” compound that is looked at, found in different cordyceps species.